Why Should I Worry About Mold Caused by A Roof Leak?

 Old roofs have been through a lot.
 They've seen a lot of good weather, and they've seen a lot of bad weather.

-When a roof has been through a lot, it must be properly maintained.
-If you have not done proper maintenance and replacement on your roof in the last fifteen years, there is a chance there are damaged or even missing shingles on your roof.
+A roof must be properly maintained when it has been through a lot.
+If you have not done proper maintenance and replacement on your roof in the last fifteen years, there is a chance there are damaged or even missing shingles.

 There may even be damage to the roof itself.
-Where there is damage, there is an opportunity for your roof to leak.
+There is an opportunity for your roof to leak where there is damage.

 Improperly Installed Flashing